Words by: Simon Difford & Jack McGarry

 A Bloody Mary tastes better if the tomato juice retains some viscosity.
 Thin/dilute tomato juice detracts from the drink, no matter how balanced and perfectly spiced to suit the drinker's taste.
 Shaking tends to detrimentally affect viscosity so it's better to simply turn the shaker over and over in a gentle revolving motion, rather than shaking (see video above).
 I recommend 20 revolutions with ice cubes taken straight from a freezer (not ice machine) by which time the outside of the shaker should be thoroughly frosted.

 There is also debate as to whether it is best to serve a Bloody Mary with or without ice.
 The answer is with ice, but that ice should come straight from a freezer.
-Ice-machine ice is too wet, even when taken straight from the machine.
+Ice-machine ice is too wet, even straight from the machine.
 Consider making a long single column of ice made using a mould or cut from a block of ice as this will not only look good but also keep the drink cold while giving minimal dilution.

 The creation of the Bloody Mary is often credited to Fernand Petiot in the 1920s while a young bartender at Harry's New York Bar in Paris.
 However, it appears he simply spiced up an existing and well-established combo of vodka and tomato juice while working at the St. Regis Hotel, New York City during the 1940s.